Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 Silk peonies, hydrangea and eucalyptus flowers on cement backdrop

-Peonies are one of the most popular flowers you see here in the early summer and that is something you want to consider when creating arrangements with artificial flowers.
+Peonies are one of the most popular flowers you'll see in the early summer and that is something you want to consider when creating arrangements with artificial flowers.
 It will seem more realistic if you keep your flower choice seasonally appropriate.

-I chose to combine the peonies with hydrangeas and eucalyptus both because they looked pretty together and because the watercolor graphics I was using on my Garden Party Invitations included the trio.
+I chose to combine the peonies with hydrangeas and eucalyptus because they looked pretty together and the watercolor graphics I was using on my Garden Party Invitations included the trio.

 Peony arrangement in white painted box

-I choose a wood box that I picked up a few years ago at an artisan market.
-It's actually handcrafted using chunky antique baseboards!
-Because my tablescape was created on a shabby old farm table, I thought the chipped white paint of this box paired perfectly.
-While I'm not normally a shabby chic style girl, the look worked really well for a summer garden party with friends.
+I choose a wood box handcrafted using chunky antique baseboards that purchased at an artisan market.
+Because my tablescape was created on a shabby old farm table, I thought the chipped white paint of this box paired perfectly and contrasted nicely with the basic white dinnerware and glass candlesticks.

 Adding eucalyptus to the white box for flower arrangement

-In this instance, I used seeded eucalyptus that comes in a garland from Hobby Lobby.
-Using wire cutters, I cut three portions of about 1 1/2 feet each apart from the garland and stuck them in hanging out over the sides of the box.
+In this instance, I used a seeded eucalyptus garland from Hobby Lobby.
+Using wire cutters, I cut three portions of about 1 1/2 feet each from the garland and stuck them in cascading out over the sides of the box.
+(This is a similar garland option on Amazon).

 Adding hydrangea to flower arrangement

-STEP 2: Next, I tucked three large hydrangea stems in, fluffing the eucalyptus branches around to hold the stems in place.
-At first, I thought they might be too big for this arrangement, but they actually filled things in perfectly once everything was in place.
+STEP 2: Next, I tucked in three large Oak Leaf Hydrangea stems purchased from Pottery Barn, fluffing the eucalyptus branches around to hold the stems in place.
+At first, I thought they might be too big for this arrangement, but they actually filled in the arrangement perfectly once everything was in place.

 The wired stems were quite long, so I folded them to get the flowers to fit, but you can also cut the branch if you think that you won't want a longer branch in the future.